Is the Pixel 4 face unlock faster than iPhone's Face ID? We found out

 -

-reading•Pixel 4 face unlock vs. iPhone Face ID: Which one's faster, better
+reading•Pixel 4 face unlock vs. iPhone 11 Face ID: Is one faster than the other?

 -